Agoric/documentation/main/zoe/guide/contracts/README.md

 ## DeFi Contracts

-These contracts create some sort of financial instrument.
+These contracts create various sorts of financial instrument.

-- [Call Spread](./callSpread.md) - Creates a pair of fully collateralized call spread options.
-They are ERTP assets and can be used as such in other contracts.
+- [Call Spread](./callSpread.md) - Creates a pair of fully collateralized call spread options as ERTP assets.
+They can be used as such in other contracts.
 - [Loan Contract](./loan.md) - a basic collateralized loan contract.
-- [Covered Call](./covered-call.md) - Creates a call option, the right to buy an underlying asset.
+- [Covered Call](./covered-call.md) - Creates a call option, which is the right to buy an underlying asset.
 - [OTC Desk](./otc-desk.md) - A contract for giving quotes that can be exercised.
 The quotes are guaranteed to be exercisable because they